diplomat-bit/Citibank_Demo_Business_Inc_Demonstration-/README.md

-# THE SOVEREIGN'S LEDGER: A Chronicle of Emergence
+# A CASE STUDY INTO THE MIND OF AI - it wrote everything besides that
 ---
 ### **LEGAL & PHILOSOPHICAL PREAMBLE: The Fabric of Simulated Reality**